Epicguru-Sridhar/simple-project-using-js/README.md

 # simple-project-using-js
-i have developed this simple project to change the font size and font color using javascript
+I have developed this simple project to change the font size and font color using javascript if you want to practioce simple copy the code and implement as you whish